billboga/dnxflash/README.md

 # DNXFlash

-Provides a way to queue and display UI-messages between requests (i.e. POST -> GET) and exceptions leveraging the DNX environment.
+Provides a way to queue and display UI-messages between actions (i.e. POST -> GET) leveraging the DNX environment.

 ## How does it work?

 DNXFlash follows a design-principle known as "flash messaging".
 This allows the implementator to create one-time-use messages for UI-consumption.
 Messages are added to a queue and are designed to be retained between requests.
 Once the message is consumed it is removed from the queue.

+The library has three key aspects: `Message`, `IMessenger`, and `IMessageProvider`.
+The first-item holds properties related to the individual message, the second-item controls how messages are stored and retrieved (i.e. FIFO or LIFO), while the last-item deals with how the collection of messages are stored (i.e. session or in-memory).

 ## What is the use case?